erikscvetkovs/vs-code-extension/README.md

 ## Getting Started

 1. Open the DY Code Preview panel from the Activity Bar
-2. Create a new campaign using the "Create Campaign" command
-3. Configure your campaign settings:
+2. Configure your campaign settings:
    - Enter the preview URL
    - Select campaign type
    - Configure additional settings based on campaign type
-4. Add variables as needed
+3. Add variables as needed
-5. Edit your template files:
+4. Edit your template files:
    - Add JavaScript code to `template.js`
    - Add HTML content to `template.html`
    - Add CSS styles to `style.css`
-6. Use the live preview to see your changes in real-time
+5. Use the live preview to see your changes in real-time
-7. Click "Run Preview" to open a full preview in a new browser window
+6. Click "Run Preview" to open a full preview in a new browser window

-## Commands

-- `DY Code Preview: Run` - Run the preview in a new browser window
-- `DY Code Preview: Create Campaign` - Create a new campaign folder with template files

-## Campaign Types

 ### Custom Code
 Basic campaign type for injecting custom JavaScript code into the page.